PH GME Subspecialty Programs - Sports Medicine Program Details

 Each candidate must be board certified/ board eligible in a primary care field such as Family Medicine, Internal Medicine, Pediatrics, ER, or PMR.
 Candidates must take part in the Specialties Matching Service of the National Resident Matching Program (NRMP).
 Candidates are selected based on achievements in Medical School, Residency, research experience, academic experience, field experience, letters of recommendation, and a personal interview.

-Applications are available online by visiting:
+Applications are available through ERAS.